Domestic violence in Russia: 2000s

 In 2008 a representative of the Ministry of Internal Affairs Lt.
-Gen Mikhail Artamoshkin expressed his concerns over the country's crime rate, that had doubled in a mere five years between 2002 and 2006.
+Gen Mikhail Artamoshkin expressed his concerns over the country's crime rate, that had doubled in the five years between 2002 and 2006.
 He emphasized that also domestic violence had increased so that up to 40 percent of all serious violent crimes were committed within families.

 About two-thirds of premeditated murders and grievous bodily harm was done in intimate relations or within families.
 The violence in one form or another was observed in almost every fourth family.
 The reasons for domestic crimes were different and included quarrels and scandals, hostile relations on the basis of families' problems, housing and domestic conflicts, which were often of long-lasting character.

 As the main causes over the whole population Artamoshkin referred to "low morale" and income problems, while in wealthy families crimes happened also due to jealousy and avarice.
 High unemployment frustrated people and led to the abuse of alcohol and violence towards women, children and adolescents.

-Artamoshkin pointed out that many preventing features in society vanished with the collapse of the Soviet Union in 1991.
-He stated that the militia officers of districts had started to work with families, in co-operation with child protection officials; and that, as a result of the preventive work, the annual cases of domestic violence had decreased by 25–30 percent.
+Artamoshkin stated that the police officers of districts had started to work with families, in co-operation with child protection officials; and that, as a result of the preventive work, the annual cases of domestic violence had decreased by 25–30 percent.
 Another factor is the decline in alcohol consumption, with alcohol consumption down 40% since the early 2000s according to the World Health Organization.

-In a 2003 press release, Amnesty International claimed that, each day, 36,000 women in the Russian Federation were beaten by their husbands or partners.
+In a 2003 press release, Amnesty International claimed that 36,000 women in the Russian Federation were beaten by their husbands or partners every day.

 The situation was exacerbated by the lack of statistical data on violent crimes, which took into account the nature of relationship between the offender and the victim as well as gender breakdown, and by the attitude of law enforcement officers that did not regard such violence as a serious crime, but rather, as a "private matter" between the spouses and avoid to "interfere with family scandals".

 A 2008 article published in Journal of Interpersonal Violence regarding domestic violence among Russian college students found that "High prevalence rates were found for all types of violence, aggression, and [sexual] coercion.
 Consistent with previous research, male and female students were about equally likely to be victims and perpetrators of all violent and aggressive actions."

 Police statistics

-Official statistics from the Russian Police Department (MVD) for 2008:
+Official statistics from the Russian Ministry of Internal Affairs (MVD) for 2008: